vicharak-in/shrike-lite/_sources/verilog_style_guide.md.txt

 ## clock enable

-The fpga as a internal oscillator connected to the logic fabric and it gives out 50 Mhz clock.
+The fpga has a internal oscillator connected to the logic fabric and it gives out 50 Mhz clock.

-However top module of our design need ot have a clock_enable signal for enabling in general cases this signal will always be one.
+However top module of our design need to have a clock_enable signal for enabling in general cases this signal will always be one.
 Thus this is just a output signal assigned to one in the top module of the design.

 ![alt text](./images/clk.png)